ChabbyTMD/SaVor/docs/user_provided_bams.md

 - Ensure your BAM files are properly sorted and indexed.
 - The workflow will copy your BAM files to maintain a consistent structure for downstream steps.
 - You can mix samples with user-provided BAMs and samples that need alignment in the same run.
 - The `mark_duplicates` setting is ignored for user-provided BAMs, as they are used as-is.
-Ensure BAM files provided to the workflow are properly mark duplicated.
-One can do this with [sambamba](https://github.com/biod/sambamba) for example;
+Ensure BAM files provided to the workflow are properly marked for duplicates.
+One can do this with [sambamba](https://github.com/biod/sambamba) for example:
  ```bash
   sambamba markdup -t 8 -p input.bam output.bam
   ```